Jumai01/alx-system_engineering-devops/0x00-shell_basics/README.md

 cd ~
 "Used for changing working directory to the user home directory" ls -l
+"Used for listing directory content in a long format ls -al
-"Used for listing directory content in a long format"
+"Used for listing directory content and hidden files in a long format"